kgish/ruby-hal-server/README.md

 ### GET / (Root)

-The zero-configuration starts with the root resource where all relevant information about the api service can be obtained.
+The zero-configuration starts with the root resource where all relevant information about the hal api service can be obtained.

 ![](images/screenshot-postman-root.png?raw=true)